HIM 184 : Pathophysiology and Pharmacology

 Course Description

 Provides an in-depth study of human disease processes which affect organs and interrelated body systems.
 Introduces general principles of pharmacology.
-Topics include etiology, physical signs and symptoms, diagnosis/treatment modalities, manifestations, prognosis of disease conditions, drugs, drug classes, and drug actions.
+Topics include etiology, physical signs and symptoms, diagnosis/treatment modalities, manifestations, progression of disease conditions, drugs, drug classes, and drug interactions.

 Course learning outcomes